 At the end of 2021, the Bank of England began to raise the base rate in order to reduce inflation and help slow down price rises for everyday items including food, petrol, gas and electricity.

-It has worked - and inflation is currently hovering around its 2% target, but the Bank of England needs to keep the base rate high enough to ensure inflation doesn't rise again.
+Inflation is currently hovering over its 2% target at 2.6%, so the Bank of England needs to keep the base rate high enough to ensure inflation doesn't rise again.

-Global shocks can also have an impact on inflation, such as wars, pandemics or the blockage of major transport routes like the Suez Canal, as they affect the flow of goods around the globe.
+Global shocks can also have an impact on inflation, such as wars, pandemics and tariffs as they affect the flow of goods around the world.

 Mortgage calculator